 - swelling of the face, eyes or lips

-- eczema, hay fever or asthma symptoms – these symptoms might be worse than usual
+- eczema, hay fever or asthma that’s worse than usual

-Mild and moderate allergic reactions are common, but deaths from allergic reactions are rare.
-Deaths can happen when there’s a delay in giving life-saving medication to the person having the reaction.
+Mild to moderate allergic reactions are much more common than severe allergic reactions.
+Also, deaths from severe allergic reactions are rare.
+Deaths can happen when there’s a delay in giving life-saving medication, like adrenaline, to the person having the reaction.